hyperledger-solang/solang/docs/language/managing_values.rst

     function to be called, use ``address.call{value: 100}("")`` instead.

 .. note::
-    On Solana, these functions manage native token assets from a contract's data account when invoked from a contract variable.
-Normally, funds are not stored in a contract's account, as one can set a separate payer account to pay for all the transactions.
-In this case, it is more straightforward to use the :ref:`system instruction library <system_instruction_library>` to transfer native tokens between accounts.
+    On Solana, ``send()`` and ``transfer()`` can only transfer native tokens between accounts owned by the contract's program account, since only the account owner can modify its balance.
+    Use the :ref:`system instruction library <system_instruction_library>` to transfer native tokens between accounts owned by Solana's system program.